-CISB 6295 (2), 6485 (4).
-DIRECTED STUDY CISB/ENTREPRENEURSHIP.
-Student works directly with a professor on a specific project or projects.
+CISB 6485 (4).
+DIRECTED STUDIES: CISB/ENTREPRENEURSHIP.
+Students work directly with a professor on a specific project or projects.
 Credit is given based upon evaluation by the professor.
-Students are responsible for submitting a proposal to a professor for Directed Study credit.
+Students are responsible for submitting a proposal to a professor for directed studies credit.

-Business Economics (BUSE)
+Business Economics Courses (BUSE)

-Notes: All M.B.A. students take BUSE 6202 as part of the core curriculum.
+All M.B.A. students take BUSE 6202 as part of the core curriculum.
 The appropriate prerequisite courses must be successfully completed to enroll in elective BUSE courses.
 More details on course selection and prerequisites are found in the Concentrations and Minors section and in the course descriptions below.